-- The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs. - The practice supported patients within local nursing homes and had a higher than average number of patients living in residential/nursing homes (1.1% of patient population compared to national average of 0.5%) They provided visits on a daily basis, where required and telephone support to staff. - The practice embraced the Gold Standards Framework for end of life care which included supporting patients' choice to receive end of life care at home.
+- The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs. - The practice embraced the Gold Standards Framework for end of life care which included supporting patients' choice to receive end of life care at home.